ka-chang/StateLegiscraper/doc/design_spec.md

 hearing readily available to researchers and members of the public.
 In particular, this project has two parts.

 1. Build a tool to scrape all available text transcripts of committee hearing and prepares its for text analytics.
 This tool is to publicly available for users to gather raw data.
+If text transcripts are not available, as often the case for state legislature websites, we scrape the available audio and convert it to text using [DeepSpeech](https://deepspeech.readthedocs.io/en/r0.9/).

 2. Build a dashboard of text analytics to indicate the power of this text corpora, with a focus on sentiment analysis and topic modeling of specific committee hearings (that is, policy area across time) OR for specific sessions